The present perfect links the past to the present: it shows what you have done, what you have experienced, and what recent actions matter now.

 Usage

-Use the present perfect for actions that happened at an unspecified time before now, for experiences, and for actions with present relevance.
-It also marks actions that started in the past and continue to the present.
+Use the present perfect to talk about actions that happened at an unspecified time before now, experiences up to now, and recent events with present relevance.
+It often emphasizes the result or connection to the present.

 Sign In